 Existing experimental values for mudstone tortuosity range from 1 to 34 as porosity decreases from 0.9 to 0.05 [Boudreau and Meysmann, 2006; Arch and Maltman, 1990; Backeberg et al., 2017].
-Over =0.16 – 0.8, we calculate values of τv and τh ranging from 1.52 to 32.95 [Table S1; Table S2], which lies within range of reported tortuosity values.
+Over =0.16 – 0.8, we calculate values of τv and τh ranging from 1.52 to 32.95 [Fig. S2; Table S1; Table S2], which lies within range of reported tortuosity values.
 At porosity less than 0.16, when θ=0° in our models, our smectite and intermediate mudstone models predict τv of 50.65 and 41.61 respectively, which exceeds the range of experimental mudstone tortuosity.
 We calculate these larger values of τv at low porosity conditions due to the high aspect ratio of clay platelets in our smectite and intermediate mudstone models (m=35-50) and the lack of larger particles (e.g., silt) which reduce vertical tortuosity in natural mudstones by disrupting fabric development [Schneider et al., 2011; Dewhurst et al., 1996].
 The increase in τv during compaction is accompanied by a decline in τh in our models [Table S1; Table S2], which is consistent with experimental observations [Dewhurst et al., 1999a].
 This provides additional validation of our model approach.
 Thus, our methodology of simulating flow through mudstone pore structures provides a simple way to make first-order predictions of mudstone permeability based on clay composition and dimensions.
 We extend the developed methodology to understand the evolution of permeability during fluid injection in compacted mudstones.

 4.2.
 Permeability During Fluid Injection in Mudstones

 Anthropogenic activities such as wastewater disposal, hydraulic fracturing, and carbon sequestration involve injection of large fluid volumes into the subsurface, which can increase vertical mudstone permeability by several orders of magnitude [Soeder, 1988].
 The increase in vertical permeability from fluid injection has been attributed to the growth of microfracture networks [Slatt and O’Brien, 2011] and propagation of macrofractures [Mayerhofer et al., 2006].
 We extend our methodology to understand the permeability response of compacted mudstone systems to fluid injection.
 The compacted, intermediate mudstone with  =0.07 and kv of 1.02x10-20 m2 (θ=0°), is used as the starting model for fluid injection simulations.
 Using lattice Boltzmann simulations, we calculate evolution of vertical permeability for (a) growth of microfracture network [Fig. 5a] where we simulate preferential dilation of intrabed pores during fluid injection [Table S3] and (b) macrofracture propagation [Fig. 5b] where we simulate the increase in macrofracture width during fluid injection [Table S4].
 In both scenarios, we simulate injection which ultimately drives a porosity increase to ~ 0.3, representing the upper limit of dilation during fluid injection in compacted mudstones.
-Following the approach from our compaction models, we employed in our compaction analysis, we also evaluate the log-linear relationship between vertical permeability and porosity in mudstones during fluid injection.
+Following the approach from our compaction models, we also evaluate the log-linear relationship between vertical permeability and porosity in mudstones during fluid injection.

 As intrabed pore throats (εmf) increase from 11.42 nm to 377 nm in the microfracture network model [Fig. 5a], vertical permeability (kvmf) increases from 1.02x10-20 m2 at = 0.07 to 2.07x10-16 m2 at = 0.29 [Fig. 6], following the trend (R2 = 0.92),